See the latest vacancies and find out about working for MSF UKJobs in the UK

 As you explore our website, you will come across places in which we ask you to provide us with information about yourself.
 We explain each of these below.
 We will not use your name or email address for any purpose other than as stated.

 We will also retain information relating to your sales history for the purpose of marketing research.
-By ordering goods from us/making a financial donation, you are agreeing that Médecins Sans Frontières UK may use the information you provide to us for marketing purposes.
-This will include sending you marketing by email if you have given you consent for us to do so.
+By ordering goods from us/making a financial donation, you are agreeing that Médecins Sans Frontières UK may use the information you provide to us for marketing purposes if you have opted in to do so.
+This will include sending you emails.
 This information will not be shared with other companies.

 1.2 We may ask for your email address and your name (along with a competition answer), so that we can contact you in the event that you win.
 If you decide to participate, we will not use your name or email address for any purpose other than as stated.